FAQs and Myth Busting

-Once an EHC plan is finalised the setting will set interim targets linked to the 'outcomes'.
-This is key as enables progress to be reviewed throughout the year.
+Once an EHC plan is finalised the setting will set interim targets linked to the 'outcomes' in section E. This is key as it enables progress to be reviewed throughout the year.
 If you are unsure what these targets are, you could arrange to meet with the SENCo.

-If you have discussed with the setting and still have some concerns that provision in a plan is not being made, you should let the local authority know.
+If you have spoken with the setting and still have some concerns that the 'provision' in section F of the EHC plan is not being made, you should let the local authority know.

 In law, it is the local authority’s duty to secure the special educational provision in an EHC plan.
 This means to ensure that provision is made.

-IPSEA have some useful guidance including an example letter, if you have been unable to resolve this by contacting school/the local authority.
+IPSEA have some useful guidance including an example letter, if you have been unable to resolve this by contacting school or the local authority.

-An EHC plan is only for young people with special educational needs.
-Training can be considered an educational need, for example an apprenticeship or internship.
+An EHC plan is only for children or young people with special educational needs.
+Some types of training can be considered an educational need, for example an apprenticeship or internship.

-If your child is no longer in education (or training), the local authority will likely cease the EHC plan at the next annual review.
-There must be an educational need for a plan to continue.
+If your child is no longer in education or training, the local authority will likely cease the EHC plan at the next annual review.
+There must be a special educational need for a plan to continue.

 No, EHC plans can support young people in further education settings (6th form or college) and will cease when they go into higher education (university).